Wednesday, June 12, 2013

 About After Hours

 After Hours is a series of ephemeral installations and performances hidden amongst the Times Square district's diverse set of venues and documented for radio broadcast and an artist video series.
-Taking advantage of the twilight moment before midnight, and a surreal array of different settings nestled throughout the Times Square area, the Times Square Alliance, in partnership with the Clocktower Gallery, offer tantalizing glimpses of these spaces as creative catalysts.
+Taking advantage of the twilight moment before midnight, and a surreal array of different settings nestled throughout the Times Square area, the Times Square Alliance, in partnership with Clocktower, offer tantalizing glimpses of these spaces as creative catalysts.
 Pairing musicians and artists with each of these unique contexts, the artists create work specifically designed to draw on the neighborhood's history as a social and artistic melting pot.
 The fleeting nature of these late night experiences highlights the power found in taking the synchronicity and spontaneity of an After Hours encounter beneath the bright lights, and using it to inspire and indicate future audio, video, and performance work.

 About the Artists